Reading groups and book ideas

 - A place to advertise for group members.

-- Our current list of book collections for reading groups - best for printing out
+To view our current list of book collections for reading groups please click here:

 Ideas of what to read

 There are a wealth of websites set up to give you and your group inspiration for what to read next

 - Literature Works - the strategic literature development charity for South West England, including Gloucestershire.

 - BBC Reading and Literacy Resources

 Reading groups in schools